jcgruenhage/dyndnsd/README.md

 ## Usage
 ### Config

-The services adheres to the XDG spec for locating the config file.
-In most cases, that means the config file is located at `~/.config/cloudflare-ddns-service/config.yaml`.
+`cloudflare-ddns-service` expects to find a config file at `/etc/cloudflare-ddns-service/config.yml`.

 As you can see from the path, the configuration should be a yaml file.
 A sample could look like this: